-You are wrong in the same way that you were wrong when you and your wife of less than a year thought her menstrual cycle was near the end when, in reality, it was half-way through, and she was ovulating, and you accidentally created a human being.
-Now, three years later, the human being weighs 35 pounds, looks exactly like you, and is driving an electric ATV back and forth between the front door and the kitchen.
+The same way you were wrong when you and your wife of less-than-a-year thought her menstrual cycle was near the end, when in reality, it was half-way through, and she was ovulating, and you accidentally created a human being.
+Three years later, the human being weighs 35 pounds, looks exactly like you, and is driving an electric ATV back and forth between the front door and the kitchen.

 The sound of the red, plastic vehicle is not unlike a Cuisinart blender struggling to liquefy an apple—shrill and strident, wavering just enough that you can’t tune it out.
 He is looking at you.
 He wants you to notice how fast he is going and how he turns the steering wheel to avoid various objects in the house.
 But you don’t look, because if you look, he will laugh, and then he will amplify his stagecraft to win even more of your attention.
 You will lose the battle of the sentence you are currently struggling to complete.

 “He dumped more air from his BC, piercing the green abyss . . .”

 “He released more air . . .

 “Piercing the green abyss with . . .”